Krishnacore/lumio-node/ecosystem/node-checker/README.md

-# Aptos Node Health Checker
+# Lumio Node Health Checker

-The Aptos Node Health Checker (NHC) service can be used to check the health of the various Aptos node types.
-See [Node Health Checker](https://aptos.dev/nodes/measure/node-health-checker) for documentation.
+The Lumio Node Health Checker (NHC) service can be used to check the health of the various Lumio node types.
+See [Node Health Checker](https://lumio.dev/nodes/measure/node-health-checker) for documentation.